 HT Codeathon: Focus on digital age education

-India’s first-of-its-kind coding initiative for schoolchildren helps them develop computational thinking and is crucial for digital age literacydelhi Updated: Sep 28, 2020 22:20 IST
+India’s first-of-its-kind coding initiative for schoolchildren helps them develop computational thinking and is crucial for digital age literacyht-school Updated: Sep 29, 2020 16:28 IST

 As the visionaries of the world have emphasised the importance of digital literacy as one of the most crucial skills for survival in the future, schools have already geared up to realign resources to make it their vision too.
 Readiness for the world of innovation and technical advancements dominated by the Internet of Things, robots & drones demands that learners are taught the skill of coding, not just to wade through the future waters but also to improve problem-solving ability and sharpen logical thinking.
 With accredited validation in NEP 2020, coding has been brought to the forefront.